dimitrivinet/data_structs_project/README.md

 ##### Section 4: Queries

 This section shows my implementation of queries.
-It only goes up to a normal FROM *table* SELECT *column*
+It only goes up to a normal FROM *table* SELECT *column*, but you can write the query as if you were in MySQL for example.

+There are three cases shown for this section:

+- select with table name and "\*": with MySQL as an example, a SELECT with the "\*" argument returns all the columns of the table.

+- select with a column name: returns all the values in the specified column, in alphabetical order, with the associated index next to the values.

+- select with a wrong column name: returns an error message.
+Also works for table names.